Planned community: England

+Central Milton Keynes, the central business district of Milton Keynes, the largest of the post-war "new towns".

 The term "new town" often refers in the UK to towns built after World War II under the New Towns Acts.
 These were influenced by the garden city movement, launched around 1900 by Ebenezer Howard and Sir Patrick Geddes and the work of Raymond Unwin, and manifested at Letchworth Garden City and Welwyn Garden City in Hertfordshire.

 Following World War II, some 17 projected new towns were designated under the New Towns Act 1946 (9 & 10 Geo.
 6. c.
 68), (Note: There are more than 17 New Towns in total, but the remainder were designated under the 1965 and later Acts.
 See New Towns Acts#England for the complete list.) and were developed partly to house the large numbers of people whose homes had been destroyed by the Luftwaffe during WW2 and partly to move parts of the population out of (mainly Victorian) urban slums.
 New Towns policy was also informed by a series of wartime commissions, including: